tajpouria/GOF-design-pattenrs/Patternts_Gamma_Catogorization/Creational_Patterns/Factories/README.md

 The Factory Method pattern suggests that you replace direct object construction calls (using the new operator) with calls to a special factory method.
 Don’t worry: the objects are still created via the new operator, but it’s being called from within the factory method.
 Objects returned by a factory method are often referred to as “products.”

+**Factory-Method can be recognized by creation methods, which return object from concrete classes, but return them as objects of abstract type or interface**

 [./Creator.ts](./Factory_Method/Creator.ts)

 ```ts